Bhuwan980/hotel_reservation_prediction/README.md

-Here’s a professional and engaging GitHub project description for your Hotel Reservation Cancellation Prediction project:

-⸻

 🏨 Hotel Reservation Cancellation Prediction

 A scalable, production-ready machine learning system designed to predict hotel reservation cancellations.
 Built with a complete MLOps pipeline using Kubernetes, GitLab CI, Jenkins, Kubeflow, and Minikube on Google Cloud Platform (GCP).